 - 1/4 Cup Sour Cream reduced fat

-- 3/4 lb pasta cooked
+- 3/4 lbs. pasta cooked

-- 3 Tbs Parmesan Cheese
+- 3 Tablespoons Parmesan Cheese

-- 1 Tbs Fresh Basil finely sliced
+- 1 Tablespoons Basil Fresh, finely sliced

 - Preheat oven to 425.
 Line a 9x13 baking dish with aluminum foil.

-- Cut large tomatoes and put chunks into foil lined baking dish, put grape tomatoes in baking dish followed by onion, garlic, Anaheim pepper pieces and garlic cloves.
-Sprinkle tomatoes and veggies with olive oil, then sprinkle salt and pepper (you can be liberal with the salt, this is the only time you're salting the sauce.)
+- Cut large tomatoes and put chunks into foil lined baking dish.
+Put grape tomatoes in baking dish followed by onion, garlic, Anaheim pepper pieces and garlic cloves.
+Sprinkle tomatoes and veggies with olive oil, then sprinkle salt and pepper (you can be liberal with the salt; this is the only time you're salting the sauce.)